-Example: first device is a CAI 302, and the second device is a FLARM.
+Example: Device A is a CAI 302, and Device B is a FLARM.
 That gives you the best of both: XCSoar has airspeed, vario and traffic data.

 10.8 Managing external devices

 The device management dialogue can be accessed from the configuration menu.
 It shows a list of configured external devices, and it lists what information they provide.